alexfernandez/loadtest/README.md

 We now know that our server can accept 500 rps without problems.
 Not bad for a single-process naïve Node.js server...
 We may refine our results further to find at which point from 500 to 1000 rps our server breaks down.

+But instead let us research how to improve the results.
+One obvious candidate is to add keep-alive to the requests so we don't have to create a new connection for every request.
+The results (with the same test server) are impressive:

+    $ loadtest http://localhost:7357/ -t 20 -c 10 --keepalive
+    ...
+    Requests per second: 4099

+    Percentage of the requests served within a certain time 50%      2 ms
+    90%      3 ms
+    95%      3 ms
+    99%      10 ms
+    100%      25 ms (longest request)

+Now you're talking!
+The steady rate also goes up to 2 krps:

+    $ loadtest http://localhost:7357/ -t 20 -c 10 --keepali --rps 2000
+    ...
+    Requests per second: 1950

+    Percentage of the requests served within a certain time 50%      1 ms
+      90%      2 ms
+      95%      2 ms
+      99%      7 ms
+     100%      20 ms (longest request)

+Not bad at all: 2 krps with a single core, sustained.
+However, it you try to push it beyond that, at 3 krps it will fail miserably.

 ## API